 According to a definition on the state Department of Elementary and Secondary Education website, ABE programs typically offer a range of free educational services for adults from basic literacy (including English for non-native speakers of English), numeracy, and high school equivalency (GED)/adult diploma programs (ADP).

-LitNet trains community volunteers to help people with reading, math, to learn English as a second language, and to obtain a high school equivalency
+LitNet trains community volunteers to help people with reading, math, to learn English as a second language, and to obtain a high school equivalency diploma, but it's not licensed to award students credentials.

 The nearest GED-granting programs are located in Pittsfield and North Adams, through the Adult Learning Center and Northern Berkshire Adult Basic Education Program respectively.